 Trademark Process: Everything You Need to Know

-A trademark is a word, name, phrase, logo, or even a symbol that businesses use to assign an identity to the company or distinguish a specific good or product.7 min read
+A trademark is a word, name, phrase, logo, or even a symbol that businesses use to assign an identity to the company or distinguish a specific good or product.6 min read

 Registering a Trademark

 If you are considering registering a trademark, you should first consider whether or not it’s worth doing it alone.
-It is advisable to hire a qualified trademark attorney who can assist in the process to ensure that you receive the trademark protection you are looking for in a timely manner.
-Further, the process of obtaining a trademark is a legal one—with legal requirements, fees, and deadlines that must be followed in order to be successful.
+It is advisable to hire a qualified trademark attorney who can assist in the process to ensure that you receive the trademark protection you are looking for promptly.
+Further, the process of obtaining a trademark is a legal one—with legal requirements, fees, and deadlines that must be followed to be successful.
 The following are four steps that a business should take when registering a trademark:

 Be sure to conduct a search on the USPTO website to see if the trademark is already protected by another business.
 If your product or service is going to be sold outside of the United States, you’ll need to search the trademark registries of those countries you are going to conduct business in.